 So without giving away the ending just yet, let us begin to talk you through Focus7’s top three tips for effective brand storytelling.

 1. Seek the truth and you will find your unique narrative

 Your unique story already exists.
 Your most compelling narrative for customers already exists.
 It’s just a case of digging deep to find them.
 All the best stories are based on fundamental human truths – so the first step is to strip away the day-to-day distractions and reacquaint yourself with the DNA of your brand.

 If you’re a business owner, that might mean taking the time to reflect on:

 - What drove you to set up your company in the first place

 - What now motivates you to get up in the morning

 - What you consider to be your points of pride when it comes to outperforming competitors

-These are the sort of questions we debate with clients during our F7 Brand Gym workshops.
+These are the sort of questions we debate with clients during our Brand workshops.
 It leads us to one of the most valuable outputs of the sessions – a strong central narrative that we can use consistently in all customer conversations at all touchpoints.
 Whether you are blogging, emailing, advertising or talking face-to-face, you can always bring the story back to your most persuasive pitch.

 By definition, it will be compelling, competitive and a reflection of you on your best day.
 Think of it as the key message in the stick of rock that is your brand.
 All you need to do is add a dash of drama to your stories, which brings us to tip number two.